fwip/mtg_pronouns/reworded_cards.md

 **Artifact**

 {2}, {T}, Sacrifice Grinning Totem: Search target opponent's library for a card and exile it.
-Then they shuffles their library.
+Then that player shuffles their library.
 Until the beginning of your next upkeep, you may play that card.
 At the beginning of your next upkeep, if you haven't played it, put it into its owner's graveyard.

 Grip of Amnesia 1U
 ---------------